• Skip to primary navigation

 Because the cake is very moist, it can be served as it is.

-You can serve dusted with icing sugar or with a splash of cream, a spoonful of creme fraiche, a pouring of custard or a scoop of ice cream.
+You can also serve it dusted with icing sugar or with a splash of cream, a spoonful of creme fraiche, a pouring of custard or a scoop of ice cream.

-This cake can be stored in an airtight container on the kitchen counter for up to 2 days as long as your kitchen is nice and cool.
+This cake can be stored in an airtight container on the kitchen counter for up to 3 days as long as your kitchen is nice and cool.
+Or store in an airtight container the fridge for up to 7 days.

 Variations